 But you must sun gaze properly.

-Today I’ll cover how to safely sun gazing, the unexpected benefits of it, and everything I’ve learned from personal experience.
+Today I’ll cover how to safely sun gaze, the unexpected benefits of it, and everything I’ve learned from personal experience.

 What is Sun Gazing?

-Sungazing is a fancy name for staring at sunrises and sunsets.
+Sungazing is a fancy name for the process of closely observing sunrises and sunsets.
 Done properly it realigns the circadian rhythm, produces feel-good neurochemicals, improves sleep, activates the pineal gland, and can even regenerate vision.

 To address the elephant in the room: isn’t staring at the sun dangerous?

-The practice is one of those “miracle cures” hiding in plain sight.
+The practice is one of those “miracles” hiding in plain sight.
 It’s less known because it challenges the status quo of natural light being dangerous.
-Sun gazing realigns humans (circadian rhythm) with the Earth’s natural rhythms.
+Sungazing realigns humans (circadian rhythm) with the Earth’s natural rhythms.
 The way we lived pre-electricity; sleeping with the onset of darkness, and rising with the sun.Sun gazing is all about connection: to the cosmos, planet, and humanity.
 Click To Tweet

 Enjoying the sunrise and sunset is becoming more mainstream with the endorsement of celebrities and professional athletes.